nodeshift-starters/nodejs-health-check/README.md

 This will launch the application on port 8080.

-### CodeReady Containers
+### OpenShift Local

-CRC should be started, and you should be logged in with a currently active project.
+OpenShift Local should be started, and you should be logged in with a currently active project.
 Then run the `npm run openshift` command.

 ```sh